 Victims can receive compensation for future medical costs, lost income or wages, and loss of future earnings.
 Additional reasons would be to pay for household services that a victim can’t perform, perhaps cleaning or lawn mowing.
 In some scenarios, compensation in a wrongful death personal injury case can also be awarded for medical bills and funeral expenses for a loved one who didn’t survive.

 Besides these forms of compensation, each of which is related to economics, there can also be funds awarded for non-economic losses.
 These can include damages for pain and suffering that is likely to occur in the future.
 Compensation can be awarded for emotional distress, from a loss of enjoyment of life to post-traumatic stress disorder (PTSD).
 Another non-economic loss is a loss of companionship.
-This can be because a loved one died during an accident or has been injured in a way that leads to this situation.
+This can be because a loved one died during an accident or was injured in a way that led to this situation.
+In rare but serious cases involving especially reckless or intentional behavior, punitive damages may also be awarded to punish the wrongdoer and deter others.
+Learn more about punitive damagesin personal injury.

 Read More: The Emotional Toll of Personal Injuries: Coping Strategies for Survivors